browserengineering/book/book/http.md

 [html]:  https://developer.mozilla.org/en-US/docs/Web/HTML

+The HTTP request/response transaction is summarized below.
 Let's now switch gears from manual connections to Python.

+![An HTTP request and response pair are how a web browser gets web pages from a web server](im/http-request.png)

 ::: {.further}
 Wikipedia has nice lists of HTTP [headers][headers] and [response codes][codes].